-Johns Hopkins Enterprise Network Architecture and Design offers two wireless networks:
+Johns Hopkins Enterprise Network Architecture and Design offers the following wireless networks.

-The "hopkins" wireless network is intended for use by Johns Hopkins faculty, staff, students, or anyone with a valid JHED ID.
-The "hopkins" wireless network is built with many security features, including WPA-Enterprise, PEAP, and powerful 256 bit encryption.
+hopkins: This network is intended for use by Johns Hopkins faculty, staff, students, or anyone with a valid JHED ID.
+The hopkins wireless network is built with many security features, including WPA2-Enterprise, PEAP, and powerful 256 bit encryption.
 A high speed data link is provided to all the resources on the internal network.

-The "JHGuestnet" network is for casual use by guests and visitors at any Hopkins Campus.
-In addition, "JHGuestnet" can be used for devices that do not meet the requirements for the "hopkins" wireless network.
+JHGuestnet: This network is for casual use by guests and visitors at any Hopkins Campus.
+In addition, JHGuestnet can be used for devices that do not meet the requirements for the hopkins wireless network.

-To access the "hopkins" wireless network, your device must have an 802.11a/b/g wireless adapter, capable of using WPA-Enterprise with AES 256-bit encryption.
-Most cards manufactured within the past two years will be compatible with the "hopkins" architecture.
-The "hopkins" wireless network also requires that you have a current JHED ID.
-IT @ JH provides support for the following operating systems.
+To access the hopkins wireless network, your device must have a wireless adapter, capable of using WPA2-Enterprise with AES 256-bit encryption.
+Most cards manufactured within the past two years will be compatible with the hopkins architecture.
+The hopkins wireless network also requires that you have a current JHED ID.

 The following are step-by step illustrated instructions in .pdf format.

-"JHGuestnet" is for casual use by guest and visitors to all Johns Hopkins Institutions.
+JHGuestnet is for casual use by guests and visitors to all Johns Hopkins Institutions.
 It is for anyone who does not have JHED access.
 JHGuestnet provides connectivity to the internet and limited functionality to outside applications.
 A list of currently allowed applications can be found here.

 Instructions can be found at the following link: JHGuestnet